Coleridge-Initiative/big-data-and-social-science/docs/08-TextChapter.md

 Type of Analysis | Description           | Examples
 -----------------|-----------------------|--------------------------------------------------------------------------------------------
 Search | Finding relevant content based on some information need, often specified as a set of keywords/phrases but can be more structured. | For example, we used these techniques in systematic literature reviews to facilitate the discovery and retrieval of relevant publications related to early grade reading in Latin America and the Caribbean.
-Topic Detection / Clustering | Used to explore and understand what types of words, phrases, and topics exist in text data | **Need good example** survey text analysis
+Topic Detection / Clustering | Used to explore and understand what types of words, phrases, and topics exist in text data | Given thousands of e-mails from a corporation, characterize the broad themes that are prominent in the firm's communication.
-Classification | Used to classify text content into one or more predefined categories | **Need good example** research papers classification
+Classification | Used to classify text content into one or more predefined categories | Given SMS messages from a disaster region, decide whether the sender needs medical assistance, food, or shelter [@yates-10].
-Sentiment analysis | Detection of sentiment or opinions at different levels of granularity - document, paragraph/sentence or entity (person, organization, etc.) level. | Examples using machine learning to analyze the flow and topic segmentation of political debates and behaviors [@nguyen-12; @Nguyen:Boyd-Graber:Resnik:Miler-2015] and to assign automated tags to documents [@tuarob-13].
+Sentiment analysis | Detection of sentiment or opinions at different levels of granularity&mdash;document, paragraph/sentence or entity (person, organization, etc.) level. | Examples using machine learning to analyze the flow and topic segmentation of political debates and behaviors [@nguyen-12; @Nguyen:Boyd-Graber:Resnik:Miler-2015] and to assign automated tags to documents [@tuarob-13].
 Word Clustering/Synonyms | Finding groups of words that are similar to each other.
-Depending on the problem need, similarity can be defined as strictly synonyms or aliases (such as IBM and Deep Blue) | **Need good example**
+Depending on the problem need, similarity can be defined as strictly synonyms or aliases (such as IBM and Deep Blue) | In a search engine, when a user searches for "Russian astronaut", also return search results for "Soviet cosmonaut" [@Zeng-2012].
-Named Entity Extraction | Recognition, tagging and extraction of named entities (typically of type Person, Location, Organization) from text data.
-Typically limited to proper nouns. |
+Named Entity Linking | Recognition, tagging and extraction of named entities (typically of type Person, Location, Organization) from text data.
+Typically limited to proper nouns. | Given an e-mail, automatically link all of the names to their corresponding Wikipedia page [@ferragina-10].
 General Extraction | Recognition, tagging, and extraction of specific classes of words/phrases that may be entities, events, relationships between entities etc. | **Need good example**
-Visualization | Visualization of text data and/or visual mashups combining text with other forms of data (such as maps or networks) | **Need good example**
+Visualization | Visualization of text data and/or visual mashups combining text with other forms of data (such as maps or networks) | Given grants funded by the NIH, create a visualization to find areas where directorates could collaborate with each other [@EdmundMTalley2011].
-Summarization | Summarization of a document (or a set of documents), either as a set of important keywords, or important sentences extracted from the text, or new sentences generated to produce a summary. | **Need good example** For example, Wang et al. [@wang-09] use topic modeling to produce category-sensitive text summaries and annotations on large-scale document collections.
+Summarization | Summarization of a document (or a set of documents), either as a set of important keywords, or important sentences extracted from the text, or new sentences generated to produce a summary. | For example, Wang et al. [@wang-09] use topic modeling to produce category-sensitive text summaries and annotations on large-scale document collections.
 Translation | Automatic translation of text from one language to another | Look at reaction to a political event in newspapers of different countries in different languages

 For this chapter, we will focus on two types of use cases that social scientists deal with conntaining text data:

-1. We have some text “corpus”, for example open-ended survey responses or news articles or research publications, and our goal is to understand the content - patterns, themes, trends - of that data.
+1. We have some text “corpus”, for example open-ended survey responses or news articles or research publications, and our goal is to understand the content&mdash;patterns, themes, trends&mdash;of that data.
 This often involves methods from unsupervised machine learning (that we covered in the previous chapter).
 The analysis can then be combined with tabular data that might accompany the text.
 For example, the survey responses may also have structured information that the respndent filled out, or the news article or research publication has meta-data that can be augmented with information generated from the text analysis.

 2. The second use case is less focused on "discovery" and "understanding new content" and instead focuses on efficiently classifying content into a pre-defined set of categories.
 The text data is similar to the previous use case but the task is different, and can often be a followup task to the previous use case.
 We might have news articles about politics that we need to automatically classify into issue areas that are being discussed such as healthcare, education, foreign policy, etc. Another example is analyzing research publications that we need to classify into topics or research areas.
 This falls into supervised learning in the machine learning framework that we covered in the previous chapter.

 How to analyze text